-Implementation of a system requires the following steps to be completed:
+Implementation of an environmental management system requires the following steps to be completed by an organisation:

-The development of an environmental policy that reflects the organisation's environmental commitments;
+Development of an environmental policy that reflects its commitments;

-The monitoring and measurement of the progress to achieve its environmental objectives and targets;
+Monitoring and measurement of the progress to achieve its objectives;

 Reviewing the system and environmental performance; and